larryerb/SNEStoCDi/README.md

 Thanks
 ------

-Thank you very much for reading my bad english (I'm french), I really hope SNEStoCDi will help you to use your CDi without spending insane money on an original CDi gamepad.
-If you build your SNEStoCDi, please let me know on my email, I would be very happy to know my work has been useful :)

-Special thanks to Rob Duarte who created the great SNESpad library, and to Paul Hackmann who provided some very useful documentation about the CDi devices and communication protocol.

-bye !
-Laurent Berta / terbac_@hotmail.com
+This project is a fork of Laurent Berta's SNEStoCDi project, so I would like to thank him for his fantastic code base which I could lightly tweak and create PCBs for.
+I would also like to thank Rob Duarte and Paul Hackmann who provided libraries, code, and documentation which allowed him to create the SNEStoCDi project.

+- Larry Erb